modelcontextprotocol/example-remote-server/README.md

     Client->>User: 9.
 Results
 ```

 The auth server is separate so you can easily replace it with Auth0, Okta, or any OAuth provider.
-See [docs/oauth-patterns.md](docs/oauth-patterns.md) for alternative architectures.
+See [docs/oauth-architecture-patterns.md](docs/oauth-architecture-patterns.md) for integration guidance.

 ## Table of Contents